tsteffek/mia_compound_nomes/README.md

 ### The example GET /predict_icd “Zungengrundkarzinom” doesn't work!

 Yes, because I don't exactly know what that's supposed to mean.
 I'm unfamiliar with the syntax and couldn't find anything like it online.
-I only know 2 ways of sending data with a GET request: Either using a get parameter or a making it part of the URL.
+I only know 2 ways of sending data with a GET request: Either using a get parameter or by making it part of the URL.
 Since a GET parameter needs a name (e.g. `GET /predict_icd?word=Zungengrundkarzinom`) and I would have to guess or define that name, I went with the more modern approach of parsing the URL.

 There's also the possibility of sending a request body with the GET request, but that's undefined in the http specification, so I'm assuming this option is out.